Bigpoe/BackloggeryAddGames/README.md

 # README

-This is a Python application that allows you add your games information to the **Backloggery** web app.
-This application still under development, so you can expect future improvements.
+This is a Python application that allows you add games to you **Backloggery** profile.
+This application is a WIP, so you can expect future improvements.

-You need to prepare a .csv file with the game’s information and put it inside the **utils** folder.
-Check the example contained inside that folder.
+A csv file with the games information is needed inside the **utils** folder.
+An example is provided inside the aforementioned folder.

 ### Requirements

-Make sure you have Python 3.7, or later, installed in your computer.
-If not, you can install it from  [here](https://www.python.org/downloads/) .
+* Python 3.7 or later.
+You can install it from [here](https://www.python.org/downloads/).

 ### Progress status

-For the **Progress status** options, make sure follow those conventions in the `progress_status` column in the .csv file:
+For the **Progress status** options, make sure follow these conventions in the `progress_status` column of the .csv file:

 * Unfinished/unfinished
 * Beaten/beaten